MeeraRepo/Azure_Ansible_VM_Deployment/README.md

-# Azure Infra Deployment using Ansible
+# K8s Jumpbox Deployment on Azure using Ansible

 Ansible is an open-source tool that automates cloud provisioning, configuration management, and application deployments.
 Using Ansible you can provision virtual machines, containers, network, and complete cloud infrastructures.
 In addition, Ansible allows you to automate the deployment and configuration of resources in your environment.